 In 2008, the college opened its Allied Health and Sciences Center, and a remodeled Pool Complex in the North Gymnasium.
 The Adapted Physical Education Center, which is a new gymnasium with specially modified exercise equipment for individuals with limited mobility, and a state-of-the-art Krupnick Media Arts Center (TV studio) opened in 2009.
 The beginning of Fall 2010 marked the opening of the Student Services Complex (pictured above) and a portion of the Child Development and Family Complex—the Child Development Center and Child Development Department buildings; the final part of the complex, the Family Resource Center, was completed in mid-2011.
 In Fall 2012, the college opened its new Library and Academic Resource Center.

 Through the support of the voters of Los Angeles, Valley College will be able to continue to improve the campus and provide students with state-of-the-art facilities to help them reach their educational dreams.
-A list of Measure J construction projects includes: a Valley Academic & Cultural Center (Media Arts and Performing Arts), Administration/Workforce Development building, a multipurpose Community Services Center, an athletic training facility, a new parking structure, and a Student Union.
+A list of Measure J construction projects includes: a Valley Academic & Cultural Center (Media Arts and Performing Arts), an Administration & Career Advancement (Community Workforce Development) building, a multipurpose Community Services Center, an athletic training facility, a new parking structure, and a Student Union.

 Most recently, the college opened a new parking structure in the 2014, and a new Community Services Center in 2015.